-- Lack of sales force: The company does not currently have its own sales force, thus Treakisym® is being sold through Eisai, an alliance partner.
-Eisai will be responsible for sales of Treakisym® in Japan through FY12/20.
+- Lack of sales force: The company does not currently have its own sales force, thus Treakisym[®] is being sold through Eisai, an alliance partner.
+Eisai will be responsible for sales of Treakisym[®] in Japan through FY12/20.
 At end-FY12/20, though, the sales agreement with Eisai expires.
 At this point the company will switch to in-house sales, likely triggering improvement in profit margins. - Funding needs: It takes time and significant investment for pharmaceutical and biotech companies to develop and commercialize drugs, and they must secure funding on a regular basis to cope with the uncertainty of their earnings.
-For SymBio, cash and equivalents plus short-term investments totaled about JPY4.8bn at end-FY12/18.
-But the company expects a total net loss of JPY8.8bn over the first two years of its medium-term plan (FY12/19-FY12/22).
-SymBio aims to secure the funds required through its April 2018 issue of the 45th through 47th stock acquisition rights with exercise price revision clauses (Commit Issue Program) and conclusion of an unsecured loan facility agreement.
+For SymBio, cash and equivalents plus short-term investments totaled about JPY3.9bn at end-FY12/19, but the company expects a total net loss of JPY4.8bn for FY12/20.
+SymBio aims to secure a total of JPY5.5bn through its February 2020 issue of the 50th and 51st stock acquisition rights with exercise price revision clauses.
 The company's operations could be affected, though, if it fails to secure additional funding as planned. - Dependence on a single individual: Founding President and CEO, Fuminori Yoshida, has played a central role in all aspects of SymBio's management since its foundation.
 If for any reason Mr. Yoshida is unable to perform his duties, this could have an impact on company operations.